matrix-org/synapse/docs/development/dependencies.md

 Be wary of bugs in `poetry export` and `pip install -r requirements.txt`.

-Note: `poetry export` will be made a plugin in Poetry 1.2.
-Additional config may be required.

 ## ...build a test wheel?

 I usually use